rob-myers/rob-myers.github.io/articles/objective.md

 </aside>

-__TODO__ remove Visibility and Css3d demo, replacing with NPC demo combined with terminal in some way.
+__TODO__ remove SvgVisibilityDemo and Css3d demo, replacing with NPC demo combined with terminal in some way.

 <!-- We end with two basic demos.
 You can pan/zoom, move the eyes, and view the obstacle polygons in 3D.